Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Anyone (person, agency or institution) whose work involves wildlife research or collection in Alberta needs a Wildlife Research Permit and Collection Licence.
+Anyone – person, agency or institution – whose work involves wildlife research or collection in Alberta, needs a Wildlife Research Permit and Collection Licence.

 Submit your application at least 30 days in advance of the proposed start date for the research or collection activity.

-- Starting in 2017, Wildlife Research Permits and Collection Licences are now issued on a calendar year basis; permits / licences expire on December 31 and cannot be renewed until January 1 of the following year.
+- Wildlife Research Permits and Collection Licences are issued on a calendar year basis; permits or licences expire on December 31 and cannot be renewed until January 1 of the following year.

-- To ensure timely review and approval, the permit renewal application should be submitted by November 30 of the year following permit issue; for example, a permit issued in 2017 will need to be renewed before the end of 2018.
+- To ensure timely review and approval, the permit renewal application should be submitted by November 30 of the year following permit issue; for example, a permit issued in 2021 will need to be renewed before the end of 2022.

-If you wish to conduct wildlife research in one of Alberta's provincial parks, in addition to obtaining a Wildlife Research Permit and Collection Licence, you must also obtain a Research and Collection Permit from the Alberta Parks Division.
+If you wish to conduct wildlife research in one of Alberta's provincial parks in addition to obtaining a Wildlife Research Permit and Collection Licence, you must also obtain a Research and Collection Permit from the Alberta Parks Division.

 The Parks permit can be obtained at the same time as your Wildlife permit and licence through the Online Permitting and Clearance (OPaC) system.
-Alberta Parks has more information on Parks Research and Collection Permits:
+Alberta Parks has more information on Parks Research and Collection Permits.

-Step Two: Submit the Application
+Step 2.
+Submit the application online

-- Access the Online Permitting and Clearance (OPaC) system
+- Access the Online Permitting and Clearance (OPaC) System

 - Complete the required fields in the application

 - Upload your detailed proposal and submit the application.

-Email the completed Falconry Collection Licence Application to Dr. Gord Court at: [email protected]
+- Email the completed Falconry Collection Licence Application to Dr. Gord Court at: [email protected]

-Step Three: Follow the Class Protocols
+Step 3.
+Follow the class protocols

 Research on some species must be done according to specific protocols.
 The class protocols currently in place are below.
 In your application, you will be asked to identify which class protocol(s) apply to your project or to explain why no class protocols apply.